Zicheng-Li/Spring-ecommerce-backend/README.md

 1. Clone this repository, please use IntelliJ for best experience.
 2. Navigate to the project directory.
 3. Update the `application.properties` file with your database credentials.
-4. Add secret key for stripe and change server port to 8443
+4. Add secret key for stripe and change server port to 8443 in the `application.properties` file.

     ```bash
     server.port=8443